tlevine/www.thomaslevine.com/content/!/r-curses-for-data-witches/index.md

 Displaying multiple sets of lines and points on a graph gets more messy.
 For example, let's say we want to make two lines to represent pilgram counts.
 One is for people on horseback, and the other is for people on foot.
-First, I like to make an empty plot with the full range so we don't cut anything off.
+I like to start with an empty plot of the full range so we don't cut anything off.
 Let's also put the labels and remove the axes.

     plot.pilgram.base <- function() {